HafizAQ/RAG-LLM-SPC-SVA/README.md

 **Applicability**

-  The RAG-LLM approach can be extended to other case studies and is compatible with future versions of models, such as GPT-4, Llama, and beyond.
+  The RAG-LLM approach can be extended to other case studies and is compatible with future versions of foundation/ language models, such as GPTs, Llama, and beyond.